log0div0/testo/docs/reference/Actions.md

 wait "Hello world" && img "${IMG_DIR}/my_icon.png"
 ```

-Wait for simultaious presence of the text "Hello world" and the image, which path depends on the value of the `IMG_DIR` param.
+Wait for simultaious absense of the text "Hello world" and presence of the image, which path depends on the value of the `IMG_DIR` param.

 ```testo
 # works if the param value "wait_timeout" is convertible to a time interval